What is Autophagy?

-What is the connection between fasting and the Nobel prize in Medicine given in 2016?
-The link is autophagy, a process triggered inside our cells when we fast.
-Autophagy is a relatively recent scientific discovery, which scientists did not know until 1962.
-Autophagy is vital in keeping our cells healthy and live longer.
-To recognize the crucial research works in this field, the Nobel foundation offered the Nobel prize in Medicine in 2016 to Yoshinori Ohsumi, a prominent Japanese cell biologist.
+A Japanese cell biologists’ research on fasting and human health got him the Nobel Prize in Medicine in 2016.
+His research was on autophagy, a process triggered inside our cells when we fast.
+Autophagy is a relatively recent scientific discovery.
+The scientists did not know about it until 1962.
+Autophagy is a biological process that takes place inside our cells and is vital in keeping our cells healthy and live longer.

 Autophagy: the natural cleanser

-In brief, autophagy involves cleaning up the scrap proteins from the damaged cellular structures, viruses, and bacteria.
+Autophagy involves cleaning up the scrap proteins from the damaged cellular structures, viruses, and bacteria that infect our cells.
 In other words, autophagy prevents our cells from becoming a junkyard from the damaged proteins by metabolizing them.
-It also helps eradicate the infection, produces amino acids to form new parts of the cells, and prevents inflammations.
-It is essential to realize that autophagy is an extraordinarily efficient and strictly controlled mechanism, critical for cell’s well-being, cell survival, and slowing down the aging process.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6257056/